12 Rules For Life: Summary Review & Takeaways

 - Rule 1: Good posture is a winner.
 Science shows that the release of happy hormones is higher for winners than losers.
 This leads to a whole host of benefits.

 - Rule 2: Care for yourself like you do your most beloved other.
 We punish ourselves.
 Do what’s best for you, as well as what makes you happy.
 To do this, identify your goals.

 - Rule 3: Surround yourself by positivity.
 Negativity spreads, so choose your friends wisely.

 - Rule 4: Stop comparing yourself to others.
 Being overly self-critical leads to black-and-white thinking and losing sight of the big picture.
 Compare yourself to yourself.

-- Rule 5: When parenting, be responsible and likeable, not just a friend.
-Limit the rules, use minimum force necessary, and utilize pairs.
+- Rule 5: When parenting, be responsible and likable, not just a friend.
+Limit the rules, use the minimum force necessary, and utilize pairs.

 - Rule 6: Take responsibility, stop judging.
 Seeing the world negatively makes you justify bad behavior.

 - Rule 7: Set meaningful goals, instead of instant gratification.
 Make sacrifices, and stick with your goal.